sushantkumar23/ai-hiring-studio/README.md

 ### Matching Engine

 The matching engine is responsible for matching the candidate's skills to the job description and ranking the candidates based on the match.
 The matching engine is implemented in the `matching_engine.py` file.

+## Quick Demo

+A python notebook is provided for a quick demo of the project.
+The notebook is located in the root directory of the project and is named `Resume-JD-matching-notebook.ipynb`.

+This notebook provides a brief overview of the project and a few samples cases to demonstrate the functionality of the LLM hiring system.

 ## Pydantic Models